masai-school/full-stack-dev-1908/course/week_11/day_6/coding_1.md

   - Continent (Dropdown)
   - GDP (Number Field)
   - Population (Number Field)
 - On clicking the `Data` button you should be able to see all the countries for which the data has been entered 5 results per page and should also have the ability to filter by Continent and sort by GDP or Population in ascending or descending order.
-The table headers and data should look like the one provided below (The ranks for GDP and Population are calculated based one the descending order of values)
+The table headers and data should look like the one provided below (The ranks for GDP and Population are calculated based on the descending order of values)
 - If you click on the country name from `/home` page and the data for that particular country is already filled previously the form should show the previously filled data

 | Code | Country | Continent | GDP | Population | Rank (GDP) | Rank (Population) |